It’s been six months since my husband left me.

 Marriage is difficult.
 Parenting adds a new dimension to it that makes things even harder to plod through, and I guess perhaps we’re just another statistic, but somehow, it feels different.
 It feels like we’re doing this whole separation thing as well as can be done.
 And who knows what the future will bring?
 If I’ve learned anything from this experience, it’s that I know far less than I thought I did, and guessing about what’s to come doesn’t make it so.

 The life you see me post about on social media isn’t candy-coated, it is our reality.
-We spend more quality time together now than we ever did before.
-We enjoy one another, and we put the kids’ needs before all else, ensuring that this transition is as easy on them as possible.
-We do tons as a family, and Ryan and I still do a ton together, alone, too.
+I hope we both can put the kids’ needs before all else, ensuring that this transition is as easy on them as possible.
+It is my priority.

 It’s hard to explain to kids that even when Mommy and Daddy seemed happy, something was broken.
 It’s even harder because I never wanted this.
 But we do our best.
 When we put love first, even if the marriage is broken, the emotional bond is not.
 We’re a family.
 That matters.